Linuxbrew/brew/share/doc/homebrew/Maintainer-Guidelines.md

 This is all that really matters:
 - Ensure the name seems reasonable.
 - Add aliases.
-- Ensure it is not an unreasonable dupe of anything that comes with OS X.
+- Ensure it is not an unreasonable dupe of anything that comes with macOS.
 - Ensure it is not a library that can be installed with [gem](https://en.wikipedia.org/wiki/RubyGems), [cpan](https://en.wikipedia.org/wiki/Cpan) or